 How can I change my cookie settings?

 You can delete cookies from your hard drive at any time.
 Further information on how to delete cookies can be found on www.aboutcookies.org.
 You can set your Internet browser so that it will not allow cookies to be stored on your computer.
 [Further information on how to prevent cookies from being stored on your computer can also be found on www.aboutcookies.org under the "manage cookies" section.
 Alternatively go to the help menu within your Internet browser].

 This privacy statement only covers our web site at www.slab.org.uk.
 This statement does not cover links within this site to other websites.

 The system will record your email address and other information if volunteered to us by you.
 This shall be treated as proprietary and confidential.
-It may be used for internal review and to notify you about updates to Scottish Legal Aid Board web site or to provide you with our online newsletter (when available) if you so request or to send you any other materials that may be requested by you.
+It may be used for internal review and to notify you about updates to the SLAB web site or to provide you with our online newsletter (when available) if you so request or to send you any other materials that may be requested by you.

 Other than where stated information collected by us is used for internal review, to improve the content of this web site, to customise the content and/or layout, to notify users about updates, and to contact users for marketing purposes and is not shared with other organisations for commercial purposes.

-Please note that the Board monitors employee communications, including all email sent or received.
+Please note that SLAB monitors employee communications, including all email sent or received.
 Some phone calls may also be recorded.

 Find my nearest legal aid solicitor / nearest legal services and advice provider service

 SLAB provides information on firms who are registered to provide legal aid services, including through "find my nearest" services for the purposes of public information.
 Every reasonable care is taken to avoid errors and omissions.
 However, we will not accept responsibility for any errors and/or omissions that may occur, save for correcting the error, or making good the omission, as soon as is reasonable.